ofiwg/libfabric/man/fi_rstream.7.md

 # OFI EXTENSIONS

-The rstream provider has extended the current OFI API set in order to enable a user implemenation of Poll.
+The rstream provider has extended the current OFI API set in order to enable a user implementation of Poll.
 Specifically sendmsg(FI_PEEK) is supported which replicates the behavior of the recvmsg(FI_PEEK) feature.

 # SEE ALSO